Skip to main content

 2. Sync timing: Wait 24-48 hours for data to flow through

-3. Connector version: Ensure your Shopify connector supports customAttributes (V3 connector required)
+3. Connector version: Ensure your Shopify connector supports customAttributes (contact support to verify)

 Ensure your API credentials have write_orders scope.
 For private apps, this must be enabled in the app settings.